Korail Class 311000: 2nd generation

 The second generation of Class 311000 trains are very identical to the second generation Class 341000 cars.
 The car body as a whole was redesigned; the front ends of the train were changed completely, and the side windows are now coated and in a single piece (as opposed to the two-window setup between doors).
 Because of the circular front ends on these trains, railfans nicknamed the trains "round face" (동글이).
 The second generation trains are numbered 311-42~311-65.

 Trains 311-42~311-47 were built by Rotem from 2002 to 2003 to address the Line 1 Gyeongbu Branch's extension from Suwon to Byeongjeom Station.
 They also retired more 1st batch Class 1000 trains.

 Trains 311-64 & 311-65 were built by Rotem in 2004 to address the Line 1 Gyeongbu Branch's extension from Byeongjeom to Cheonan Station.
 They use somewhat smaller bogies, and are the first to use fire-resistant interiors, LED destination signs, and LED train number indicators since their delivery.

-The trainset is nearly identical to the LRTA 2000 class used by the Light Rail Transit Authority in Manila's Line 2.
-The said trainsets were also manufactured by Hyundai Rotem.
+The trainset is nearly identical to the LRTA 2000 class used by the Light Rail Transit Authority in Manila's Line 2 which in turn the design of the said rolling stock were based on this generation.
+The said trainsets were also manufactured by Hyundai Rotem along with Toshiba for its original propulsion systems.

+Second generation trains are expected to fully retire by 2027 or 2029 when it reaches the end of its planned lifespan of 25 years.